whitebox-labs/whitebox-docs/b3/README.md

 ## 1. Mount the 2 standoffs to the Raspberry Pi {docsify-ignore}
 ![Mount standoffs](/_media/b3-pi-standoffs.png)

+Install the 2 standoffs as shown in the image above.

 ## 2. Mount Raspberry Pi into the enclosure {docsify-ignore}
-Insert the Pi - place the Pi's PCB edge under under the two tabs
 ![Insert Pi](/_media/b3-pi-insert.png)

+Insert the Pi - place the Pi's PCB edge under under the two tabs marked green in the image above.

+![Snap Pi](/_media/b3-pi-snap.png)

 Press the Pi down so it snaps under the spring latch near the 40 pin connector
-![Snap Pi](/_media/b3-pi-snap.png)

 ## 3. Stack the Whitebox Tentacle T3 onto the Pi {docsify-ignore}
 ![Stack T3](/_media/b3-t3-stack.png)